deveshru2712/Social_Media_Application/README.md

 ```

 ## 🔐 Environment Variables
-Create `.env` files in backend and frontend directories with:
+Create `.env` files in the root with:
 - `MONGODB_URI`
 - `JWT_SECRET`
 - `PORT`